Current Programs

 MOTHEREAD FAMILY LITERACY

 Since 2000, Humanities Guåhan has been supporting island families through its Motheread/Fatheread Family Literacy Program.
-Working with a diverse group of educators to engage families through the power of books, this program is designed to strengthen bonds between parents and their children, increase adult literacy skills, promote school readiness, and encourage parents to value reading not only as an important family activity but also a pathway to additional educational and employment opportunities.
+Working with a dedicated group of educators to engage families through the power of books, this program is designed to strengthen bonds between parents and their children, enhance adult literacy skills, promote school readiness, and encourage parents to value reading not only as an important family activity but also as a pathway to additional educational and employment opportunities.
 Learn more

-Our 2023 Community Grant Cycle offers an opportunity for non-profit organizations to receive financial support for humanities programs dedicated to empowering public audiences.
-Through our valuable partnership with the National Endowment for the Humanities (NEH), Humanities Guåhan is proud to celebrate our commitment to fostering cultural enrichment, community engagement and critical conversations by providing financial support for a range of local non-profit organizations.
-Applicants could apply for grants of up to $15,000 in funds for humanities programming.
+Our Community Grant Program offers an opportunity for non-profit organizations to receive financial support for humanities programs dedicated to engaging public audiences.
+Through our valuable partnership with the National Endowment for the Humanities (NEH), Humanities Guåhan is proud to celebrate our commitment to supporting cultural enrichment, meaningful engagement, and thoughtful discussions by providing financial support for a range of local non-profit organizations.
+Applicants can apply for grants of up to $15,000 in funds for humanities programming.
 Learn more

 SPECIAL INITIATIVE

-A collaborative initiative led by Humanities Guåhan and its three Pacific Islands partners, Amerika Samoa Humanities Council, Hawai’i Council for the Humanities, and Northern Marianas Humanities Council, aims to create a vibrant culture of knowledge-sharing and collaboration in the humanities.
-With three years of supplemental funding support from NEH under the auspices of its Pacific Islands Cultural Initiative, the network seeks to elevate the voices and experiences of Pacific Islanders, highlighting the diverse cultures, histories, and contributions of these communities through an initial series of bi-annual convenings in the US continent and throughout the Pacific.
+A collaborative initiative led by Humanities Guåhan and its three Pacific Islands partners—the Amerika Samoa Humanities Council, Hawai’i Council for the Humanities, and Northern Marianas Humanities Council—aims to create a vibrant culture of knowledge-sharing and collaboration in the humanities.
+With three years of supplemental funding support from NEH through its Pacific Islands Cultural Initiative, the network seeks to amplify the voices and experiences of Pacific Islanders, highlighting the rich cultures, histories, and contributions of these communities through an initial series of bi-annual convenings in the US continent and throughout the Pacific.
 Learn more

 SPECIAL PROJECTS